Companies dropping college requirements for new hires

 “In a knowledge economy like ours, based largely on things like tech, you need some people to continue to go to college.
 You don’t need everybody to go to college,” Marcus said.

-As college tuition continues to rise, about 45% of incoming freshmen are expected to graduate in four years; six years has become more common.
+As college tuition continues to rise, about 45% of incoming freshmen are expected to graduate in four years, but six years has become more common.